jundalisay/spblist/content/en/research/physics/capra/chapter-16.md

+---
+title: "The Phenomenon of Waves"
+weight: 22
+description: "The Eastern mystics experience all things and events as manifestations of a basic oneness"
+image: "/covers/taophysics.jpg"
+---

-The subatomic world is one of rhythm, movement and con- tinual change.
+The subatomic world is one of rhythm, movement and continual change.
 It is not, however, arbitrary and chaotic, but follows very definite and clear patterns.

-To begin with, all particles of a given kind are completely identical; they have exactly the same mass, electric charge, and other characteristic properties.
+To begin with, all particles of a given kind are completely identical; they have xactly the same mass, electric charge, and other characteristic properties.
 Furthermore, all charged particles carry electric charges exactly equal (or opposite) to that of the electron, or charges of exactly twicethat amount.

 The same is true of other quantities that are characteristic attributes of the particles;
 they do not take arbitrary values but are restricted to a limited number, which allows us to arrange the particles into a few distinct groups, or ‘families’.
 This leads to the question of how these definite patterns arise in the dynamic and ever-changing particle world,

 The emergence of clear patterns in the structure of matter is not a new phenomenon, but was already observed in the world of atoms.
 Like subatomic particles, atoms of a given kind are completely identical and the different kinds of atoms, of chemical elements, have been arranged into several groups in the periodic table.
 This classification is now well understood;
 it is based on the number of protons and neutrons present in the atomic nuclei and on the distribution of the electrons in spherical orbits, or ‘shells’, around the nuclei.

-As discussed previously,* the wave nature of the electrons restricts the mutual distance of their orbits and the amount of rotation an electron can have in a given orbit to a few definite values corresponding to specific vibrations of the electron waves.
+The wave nature of the electrons restricts the mutual distance of their orbits and the amount of rotation an electron can have in a given orbit to a few definite values corresponding to specific vibrations of the electron waves.

 Consequently, definite patterns arise in the atomic structure which are characterized by a set of integral ‘quantum numbers’ and reflect the vibration patterns of the electron waves in their atomic orbits.
 These vibrations determine the ‘quantum states’ of an atom and ascertain that any two atoms will be completely identical when they are both in their ‘ground state’ or in the same ‘excited state’.

 The patterns in the particle world show great similarities to those in the world of atoms.
 Most particles, for example, spin about an axis like a top.
 Their spins are restricted to definite values which are integral multiples of some basic unit.
 Thus the baryons can only have spins of l/2, 3/2, 5/2, etc., whereas the mesons have spins of 0, 1, 2, etc. This is strongly reminiscent of the amounts of rotation electrons are known to display in their atomic orbits, which are also restricted to definite values specified by integral numbers.

 The analogy to the atomic patterns is further enforced by the fact that all strongly interacting particles, or hadrons, seem to fall into sequences whose members have identical properties except for their masses and spins.
 The higher members of these sequences are the extremely short-lived particles called ‘resonances’ which have been discovered in great numbers over the past decade.
 The masses and spins of the resonances increase in a well-defined way within each sequence, which seem to extend indefinitely.

 These regularities suggest an analogy to the excited states of atoms and have led physicists to see the higher members of a hadron sequence not as different particles, but merely as excited states of the member with the lowest mass.
 Like an atom, a hadron can thus exist in various short-lived excited states involving higher amounts of rotation (or spin) and energy (or mass).

 The similarities between the quantum states of atoms and hadrons suggest that hadrons, too, are composite objects with internal structures that are capable of being ‘excited, that is, of absorbing energy to form a variety of patterns.
 At present, however, we do not understand how these patterns are formed.

 In atomic physics, they can be explained in terms of the properties and mutual interactions of the atom’s constituents (the protons, neutrons and electrons), but in particle physics such an explanation has not yet been possible.
-The patterns

-found in the particle world have been determined and classified in a purely empirical way and cannot yet be derived from the details of the particles’ structure.
+The patterns found in the particle world have been determined and classified in a purely empirical way and cannot yet be derived from the details of the particles’ structure.

-The essential difficulty particle physicists have to face lies in the fact that the classical notion of composite ‘objects’ con- sisting of a definite set of ‘constituent parts’ cannot be applied to subatomic particles.
-The only way to find out what the ‘constituents’ of these particles are is to break them up by banging them together in collision processes involving high energies.
+The essential difficulty particle physicists have to face lies in the fact that the classical notion of composite ‘objects’ consisting of a definite set of ‘constituent parts’ cannot be applied to subatomic particles.
+The only way to find out what the
+‘constituents’ of these particles are is to break them up by banging them together in collision processes involving high energies.

 When this is done, however, the resulting fragments are never ‘smaller pieces’ of the original particles.
-Two protons, for example, can break up into a great variety of fragments when they collide with high velocities, but there will never be ‘fractions of a proton’ among them.
+Two protons, for example, can break up into a great variety of fragments when they collide with high velocities, but there will never be
+‘fractions of a proton’ among them.
 The fragments will always be entire hadrons which are formed out of the kinetic energies and masses of the colliding protons.
 The decomposition of a particle into its ‘constituents’ is thus far from being definite, depending, as it does, on the energy involved in the collision process.
 We are dealing here with a crucially relativistic situation where dynamic energy patterns are dissolved and rearranged, and the static concepts of composite objects and constituent parts cannot be applied to these patterns.

 The ‘structure’ of a subatomic particle can only be understood in a dynamic sense; in terms of processes and interactions.

-The way in which particles break up into fragments in col- lision processes is determined by certain rules, and as the fragments are again particles of the same kind, these rules can also be used to describe the regularities which can be observed in the particle world.
-In the ‘sixties, when most of the presently known particles were discovered and ‘families’ of particles began to appear, most physicists-quite naturally-con- centrated their efforts on mapping out the emerging regularities, rather than tackling the arduous problem of finding the dynamic causes of the particle patterns.
+The way in which particles break up into fragments in collision processes is determined by certain rules, and as the fragments are again particles of the same kind, these rules can also be used to describe the regularities which can be observed in the particle world.
+In the ‘sixties, when most of the presently known particles were discovered and ‘families’ of particles began to appear, most physicists-quite naturally-concentrated their efforts on mapping out the emerging regularities, rather than tackling the arduous problem of finding the dynamic causes of the particle patterns.
 And in doing so, they were very successful.

 The notion of symmetry played an important role in this research.
 By generalizing the common concept of symmetry and giving it a more abstract meaning, physicists were able to develop it into a powerful tool which proved extremely useful in the classification of particles.
-In everyday life, the most

-common case of symmetry is associated with mirror reflection;
+In everyday life, the most common case of symmetry is associated with mirror reflection;
 a figure is said to be symmetric when you can draw a line through it and thereby divide it into two parts which are exact mirror images of each other.
 Higher degrees of symmetry are exhibited by patterns which allow several lines of symmetry to be drawn, like the following pattern used in Buddhist symbolism.

 Reflection, however, is not the only operation associated with symmetry.
 A figure is also said to be symmetric if it looks the

 same after it has been rotated through a certain angle.
 The shape of the Chinese yin-yang diagram, for example, is based